gear

 - (countable, automotive) A configuration of the transmission of a motor car so as to achieve a particular ratio of engine to axle torque.

-- (slang) Recreational drugs, including steroids.
+- (uncountable, slang) Recreational drugs, including steroids.

-- 2003, Marianne Hancock, Looking for Oliver (page 90)
+- 2003, Marianne Hancock, Looking for Oliver, page 90:

 - (uncountable, archaic) Stuff.